Madagascar: Rise of early kingdoms and contact with Europeans

 Kent considered the Maroserana to have migrated and met the proto-Sakalava near the Mangoky River, who all traditions agree were skilled warriors.
 Sakalava traditions detail how a kingdom was founded along the Morondava River before 1600, called Menabe ("very red") after the red soil.
-In the late-16th or early-17th century, Andriamandazoala centralized the Kingdom of Menabe.
+In the late 16th or early 17th century, Andriamandazoala centralized the Kingdom of Menabe.
 (Note: Traditionally Andriamandazoala is held to have come from overseas.
 Other traditions say the founder was Andrianalimbe who came from the interior.
 Yet another strain of Sakalava tradition holds Rabaratavokoko as its founder.
 This name means "noble-bent-reed", while Andriamandazoala means "lord-who-withered-the-forest".
 Historian Raymond Kent interpreted these as implying Rabaratavokoko was a fitahina (a posthumous name deriving from a taboo around calling monarchs 'dead') for Andriamandazoala.)
 Andriandahifotsy expanded the state and monopolized coastal trade.
-(Note: Kent said that it is plausible that a long-term high birth rate among the Maroserana royal family led to many princes without administrative positions, incentivising expansion.)
+(Note: Kent said that it is plausible that a long-term high birth rate among the Maroserana royal family led to many princes without administrative positions, incentivizing expansion.)
 After initial hostility, he established relations with European merchants.

-Around 1685, a succession dispute saw Andriamanetriarivo come to power in Menabe as he expelled his brother Andriamandisoarivo.
-Andriamandisoarivo took this opportunity to expand north with his followers, and conquered port cities along the coast.
-He captured Mazalagem Nova and killed the Antalaotra sultan, establishing his commercial capital at Majunga in the early-18th century and founding the Kingdom of Boina.
+Around 1685, a succession dispute brought Andriamanetriarivo to power in Menabe when he expelled his brother Andriamandisoarivo.
+Taking this opportunity to expand north with his followers, Andriamandisoarivo conquered port cities along the coast, capturing Mazalagem Nova and killing the Antalaotra sultan, establishing his commercial capital at Majunga in the early-18th century and founding the Kingdom of Boina.
 (Note: After the conflict they aimed to avoid disrupting the Antalaotra trade, instead only taking tribute.)
-How the Sakalava acquired territory in the south is disputed; Jane Hooper considers another expelled brother to have expanded south and founded Toliara in the Fiherenana Valley as an Andrevola tributary, (Note: Both Kent and Hooper wrote that the Andrevola were incorporated into the empire via a blood brotherhood ceremony called fatidra, which acted as a guarantee of safety and assistance from the monarch.) while Randrianja thought the Maroserana to have come to rule there during their initial migration.
+How the Sakalava acquired territory in the south is disputed.
+Jane Hooper considers another expelled brother to have expanded south and founded Toliara in the Fiherenana Valley as an Andrevola tributary, (Note: Both Kent and Hooper wrote that the Andrevola were incorporated into the empire via a blood brotherhood ceremony called fatidra, which acted as a guarantee of safety and assistance from the monarch.) whereas Randrianja thought the Maroserana to have come to rule there during their initial migration.
 Kent considered a brother, Andriamandresy, to have migrated east and founded the Antesaka kingdom on the southeast coast in accordance with Antesaka tradition.
 Hooper writes that Andriandahifotsy re-established relations with his brothers as the Sakalava came to control Madagascar's west coast and dominate trade.